EMMC-ASBL/oteapi-asmod-plugin/.github/pull_request_template.md

 ## Checklist for the reviewer:
 <!-- Put an `x` in the boxes that apply.
 These can be filled by reviewer after the PR is created. -->

-This checklist can be used as a help for the reviewer.
+This checklist should be used as a help for the reviewer.

 - [ ] Is the change limited to one issue?
 - [ ] Does this PR close the issue?